Indian Association of Amusement Parks and Industries: Mission and objectives

 The mission of IAAPI is to create a conducive environment for the sustainable growth of the amusement industry in India.
 The association aims to achieve this through:

 Advocacy: Representing the interests of its members and the industry at large by engaging with regulatory bodies and government agencies.

 Education: Promoting knowledge-sharing and continuous learning through workshops, seminars, and conferences to enhance industry expertise.

 Safety Standards: Advocating and upholding the highest safety standards to ensure the well-being of visitors to amusement facilities.

 Networking: Providing a platform for industry professionals to network, collaborate, and share insights for mutual benefit.

 Membership

-IAAPI boasts a diverse membership base comprising amusement facility owners, suppliers, manufacturers, and other stakeholders.
+IAAPI boasts a diverse membership base of around 700 strong members comprising amusement facility owners, suppliers, manufacturers, and other stakeholders.
 The association's strength lies in its collective approach to addressing industry challenges and driving positive change.